 It is a condition to the distribution that Fang receives advice from Crowe LLP in a form satisfactory to Fang's board of directors, regarding the qualification of the distribution as a transaction that is generally tax-free for U.S. federal income tax purposes under Sections 355 and 361 of the Code, and certain other tax matters relating to the distribution and related transactions.
 Assuming that the distribution qualifies under Sections 355 and 361 of the Code, for U.S. federal income tax purposes, no gain or loss will be recognized by Fang equity holders, and no amount will be included in the income of Fang equity holders, upon the receipt of our ordinary shares or ADSs pursuant to the distribution.
 You will, however, recognize gain or loss for U.S. federal income tax purposes with respect to cash received in lieu of a fractional ADS.
-Fang equity holders should consult their own tax advisor as to the particular consequences of the distribution to them, including the applicability and effect of any U.S. federal, state and local tax laws, as well as any foreign tax laws.
-For more information regarding the material U.S. federal income tax consequences of the distribution, see "Taxation-United States Federal Income Taxation."
+For more information regarding the material U.S. federal income tax consequences of the distribution, see "Taxation-U.S. Federal Income Taxation."